Okipa/laravel-table/README.md

 You may need your column actions to be confirmed before they'll be executed and to trigger feedback messages.

-You'll have to configure them in the same way you did for [row actions](#define-table-row-actions).
+You'll have to configure them in the same way you did for [bulk actions](#define-table-bulk-actions).

 ### Configure columns searching